HubSpot vs Pipedrive: Which CRM Is Right for Growing Teams?

 Cons

-• Expansion often introduces additional tools
+• Expansion often introduces hidden Total Cost of Ownership (TCO) through additional tools.

 Licensing & Financial Models